Discord4J/Discord4J/.github/README_TEMPLATE.md

 ## 🏃 Quick Example

-In this example, whenever an user sends a `!ping` message the bot will immediately respond with `Pong!`.
+In this example, whenever a user sends a `!ping` message the bot will immediately respond with `Pong!`.

 ```java
 public final class ExampleBot {